kkpro18/UniversityOfGreenwichComputerScienceGradeClassifier/README.md

-# 🎓 Calculate Your University Of Greenwich Computer Science Grade Classification (For 2022 Batch) - Uses Algorithm Specified in Official Lecture Notes
+# 🎓 University of Greenwich Computer Science Grade Classifier

 Quickly and easily find the **best possible classification** for your university degree — just run this Python script!